Email Novel Suspects Logo

 • The Theoretical Minimum

-Leonard Susskind is the Felix Bloch Professor in Theoretical Physics at Stanford University.
-He is the author of Special Relativity and Classical Field Theory and Quantum Mechanics (with Art Friedman), and the New York Times–bestselling The Theoretical Minimum (with George Hrabovsky), among other books.
+Leonard Susskind is the Felix Bloch professor of Theoretical Physics at Stanford University.
+He is a member of the National Academy of Sciences and a recipient of the Dirac Medal, the Galileo Medal, and the Carl Sagan Prize for Science Popularization, among numerous other honors.
+He is the author of the New York Times-bestselling The Theoretical Minimum series.
 He lives in Palo Alto, California.

 André Cabannes

 holds a PhD in statistics from Stanford University.
-He was a lecturer in mathematics at the Massachusetts Institute of Technology before turning to management consultancy and entrepreneurship, where among other things he was the translator of the Theoretical Minimum series into French.
+He works in management consultancy and entrepreneurship and was the translator of The Theoretical Minimum series into French.
 He lives in France.

 You May Also Like